-Citibank Demat Account is an efficient way of guarding your shares and other eligible securities, by holding them in an electronic, Dematerialised form.
+Citibank Demat Account is an efficient way of guarding your shares and other eligible securities, by holding them in an electronic, dematerialized form.

-Top reasons for getting the Citibank Demat Account
+Top reasons to open a Citibank Demat Account:

-The Demat Account is integrated with your Citibank account.
-This helps in receiving automatic credit of dividend to your Bank account.
-Also, use the Bank account IPIN (for Citibank Online Internet Banking) and TPIN (for CitiPhone Banking) for accessing your Demat Account.
+The Demat Account is linked to your Citibank Savings/Current account.
+You may assign your linked Citibank account as a credit account to receive automatic credits of dividend.
+You can use the Bank Account IPIN (for Citibank Online Internet Banking) and TPIN (for CitiPhone banking) to access your Demat Account.

 24-hours access to the account on all days